-Members of the Arapahoe/Douglas Workforce Board staff, and our Business Services Supervisor, are members of the Denver South Business Resource Group, which includes economic development and chamber of commerce partners within the two-county area, as well as the Small Business Development Center and Manufacturers Edge.
+Members of the Arapahoe/Douglas Works! staff and the Business Services Supervisor are members of the Denver South Business Resource Group, which includes economic development and chamber of commerce partners within the two-county area, as well as the Small Business Development Center and Manufacturers Edge.
 Selected regional postsecondary training providers also participate and the group is now working with an Arapahoe/Douglas Workforce Development Board Task Force to aid economic recovery in both Arapahoe and Douglas counties.

-The Small Business Development Center, Community College of Aurora and Arapahoe/Douglas Works! are working together to develop a "Business Boost" training program.
-This program will be a series of eight, 45minute videos to help small and micro size businesses learn about important topics to help them run their business.
-These videos will be available through the ADWorks.org website any time, day or night, and always free of charge.
+The Small Business Development Center, Community College of Aurora and Arapahoe/Douglas Works!

+worked together to develop a "Business Boost" training program.
+This program is a series of eight, 45minute videos to help small and micro size businesses learn about important topics to help them run their business.
+These videos are available on demand and free of charge in both Spanish and English through the ADWorks.org website any time, day or night, and always free of charge.